Maksim-jmb/Driver-Focusing-agent/README.md

 # Focusing-Main-agent

-kind of a generic agent - kept it seperate, but i do use it with Teams agent
+kind of a generic agent small agent - so i kept it seperate, but i do use it with Teams agent

 allows for switching main/driver and swapping back to them without using hotkeys for whoever the main is
 replaced some other means i was using to get back to the main in other agents